autogluon/autogluon-rag/src/agrag/modules/vector_db/README.md

   params: What parameters to use for the Vector DB.
 For example, `{gpu: False}`.

-  similarity_threshold: The threshold for considering embeddings as duplicates based on cosine similarity (default is `0.95`).
+  similarity_threshold: The threshold for considering embeddings as duplicates based on a similarity function (default is `0.95`).

   similarity_fn: The similarity function used for determining similarity scores for embeddings.
 Options are `cosine`, `euclidean`, `manhattan` (default is `cosine`).